Most people have the perception that long-distance relationships don’t work.

 Surviving a long-distance relationship as a parent can affect your mental health.
 You need to stay positive and think positive thoughts about your spouse.
 Injecting positive energy can help keep your relationship alive.

-Long-distance relationships can be painful with many lonely nights, but you need to remind yourself that everything works for your own good.
+Long-distance relationships can be painful with many lonely nights, but you must remember that everything works for your good.

 Negative vibes won’t do any good.
 For instance, thinking your spouse is dating someone will create a vacuum and suspicion in every call.

-First, you will question his or her attitude and reactions.
+First, you will question their attitude and reactions.
 Then, suddenly, you become suspicious once your spouse does not adhere to your scheduled appointment or misses your call.

 However, a reliable trick to avoid such a situation is to remain grateful for everything.
-Be thanking for the opportunity to have a spouse that cares about you and your kids.
+So be thankfu for the opportunity to have a spouse that cares about you and your kids.

 Add some creativity